 In 2014, I joined the Cancer Survivor Advisory Council at the hospital where I was treated to offer key suggestions in services that needed improvement and to help create the procedure used to evaluate the distress of patients and families.
 I wanted to play a part in making things better for cancer patients.

 I want to do the same thing for you!
 Make your journey easier!

 On a personal note, I love traveling, basketball, and reading.
 I am also a huge sneakerhead!
 What woman doesn't love a cool pair of shoes?

 I love being around people that I can laugh with, learn from, walk with, and be myself with.

-If you want to get my personalized support, click here or on the button below for a FREE Cancer Doula Support Services consultation.
+If you want to get my personalized support, click here or on the button below for a FREE Cancer Doula Support Services Meet and Greet.